JeanCarletta/HeatHack-Data/_sources/intro.md

 - [ThingSpeak data plots](https://uk.mathworks.com/matlabcentral/profile/authors/15201195?detail=thingspeak)

 For those with standalone monitors, we currently have to hand-process the data, so there may be more of a lag before you see it.
 Your data will not be available on ThingSpeak, but appear directly here.
+The sensor units don't contain a proper clock, so the times will progressively get further "out" the longer you leave it without downloading the data.
+We may be able to correct the times when we process the data, but for now we just let them be a bit out.

 ```{tableofcontents}
 ```